by Carolyn Thomas ♥ @HeartSisters

 First of all, I think even using the word “pain” to describe a common heart attack symptom may be misleading for many women.

 It’s important to remember that some women experience NO chest symptoms at all during a heart attack.(1) And since my own heart attack, I have met countless heart attack survivors who don’t use the word “pain” to describe their chest symptoms.
-Cardiac researcher Dr. Catherine Kreatsoulas reminds us that words matter when women describe their chest symptoms, and can actually influence how they will be treated in the Emergency Department – or not.
+Cardiac researcher Dr. Catherine Kreatsoulas reminds us that words matter when women describe their chest symptoms without using the word “pain” – and can actually influence how they will be treated in the Emergency Department – or not.

 Chest pain is in fact the most common cardiac symptom in both men and women.
-These are just some of the ways we describe the chest ‘pain’ of heart attack:
+These are just some of the ways women often describe the chest ‘pain’ of heart attack:

 Cardiologist Dr. Richard Fogoros reminds us that “these symptoms can last from less than a second to days or weeks, can occur frequently or rarely, and can occur sporadically or predictably.
 With such a broad definition, you can see why the term ‘chest pain’ is in itself of little help to doctors.”